codeigniter4/CodeIgniter4/user_guide_src/source/helpers/url_helper.rst

 		echo anchor('', 'Click here');
 		// Prints: <a href="http://example.com/index.php">Click here</a>

 	As above, you may specify an alternate configuration.
 	You may find the alternate configuration useful if generating links for a different site than yours, which contains different configuration preferences.
 	We use this for unit testing the framework itself.

+	.. note:: Attributes passed into the anchor function are automatically escaped to protected against XSS attacks.

 .. php:function:: anchor_popup([$uri = ''[, $title = ''[, $attributes = FALSE[, $altConfig = NULL]]]])